 Who qualifies for innocent spouse relief?

 Not everyone will qualify for spouse relief.
-To qualify for innocent spouse relief, you must meet four conditions according to information from the IRS.
+To qualify for spouse relief, you must meet four conditions according to information from the IRS.

-- You and your spouse filed a joint tax return.
+- You were (or are) married and filed a joint tax return.

-- There is evidence that when you signed said joint return, you didn’t know or had no reason to know about it.
+- There is evidence that when you signed said joint return, you didn’t know or had no reason to know the income was incorrectly reported.

-- The IRS determines it would be unfair to make you liable for the tax understatement.
+- It would be unfair to hold you liable for the unpaid taxes.

 What if I didn’t prepare or sign the joint tax return?

 What happens if you didn’t file a joint return?
 It will depend on whether you consented or knew your spouse was signing the return for you.
 However, this can be difficult to prove, which means there could still be a tax obligation on your part.
 If you have a pattern of filing joint returns rather than filing an individual return, the IRS may believe that you gave inferred consent.
 If you provided your spouse with your W-2 forms and 1099s and did not object to filing the return, it could also imply consent.

 Unfortunately, the IRS might believe that you provided consent even if your spouse or former spouse forged your signature on the tax returns.
 In these cases, you would need to try to prove that your signature had been forged.
 If you can prove the forgery, you can ask the IRS to cancel the joint return.
 If they agree, you will then only be responsible for your individual tax liability.
 You will not be held accountable for mistakes made by your spouse on the tax return.